-The population of the basin is 127,836 inhabitants4.
+The population of the basin is 127,836 inhabitants (IDESCAT, 2022).
 Of these, 61.5% are concentrated in just 3 municipalities: Figueres, Roses and Castelló d'Empúries.
 The rest of the population is distributed in small towns (some of them with less than 1000 inhabitants) scattered throughout the territory.